bionicdl-sustech/ACDC4Robot/README.md

 ## Robot Library
 [🤖Fusion 360 Robot Library](RobotLibrary.md)

-We also provides some robot models that assembled by us, and tested the Add-In with these models.
+We also provides some robot models that assembled manually, and tested the Add-In with these models.
-Hope this robot models can save your time and your energy.
+This robot library is continuing update, it is welcome to contribute this library.

 ## FAQ